joanbono/awesome-kicad/README.md

 ##### Presentations
 + [InteractiveHtmlBom](https://github.com/openscopeproject/InteractiveHtmlBom): Generate convenient BOM listing with ability to visually correlate and easily search for components and their placements on the pcb
++ [kdiff](https://github.com/leoheck/kdiff): A tool for reviewing Kicad's projects visually including schematics and layout using Kicad-Diff and Plotgitsch

 ##### Coverters